inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 .. image:: /static/training/socialisation/074_tsunami_zoom.*
    :align: center

-You will now see that your results are different than the original InaSAFE runs, this is because your extent window determines the area in which you are analysing the data.
+You will now see that your results are different than the original
+|project_name| runs, this is because your extent window determines the area
+in which you are analysing the data.
 The next chapter will show you how to change this if needed.

 .. note:: The population coverage coastline in this zoomed in area is